|Location:||MSRI: Baker Board Room, Atrium|

 - be contacted regarding future research opportunities

-Applications for MSRI-UP 2020 will open in November, 2019.
+Applications for MSRI-UP 2020 are now open on the National Science Foundation's REU Common Application.
 Due to funding restrictions, only U.S. citizens and permanent residents are eligible to apply, and the program cannot accept foreign students regardless of funding.
 In addition, students who have already graduated or will have graduated with a bachelor's degree by August 31, 2020 are not eligible to apply.
 Applications submitted by February 15, 2020 will receive full consideration.
 (Applications submitted after February 15, 2020 but by March 1, 2020 may still be considered in a second round of acceptances.)
 We expect to begin making offers for participation in late February or early March.

 3. List of Mathematics/Science Courses Taken with Grades.